• Home

 Descriptive analytics remains essential as well, summarizing historical data to understand trends and patterns.
 This method helps healthcare providers understand what has happened in the past and identify areas for improvement.

 Innovations in Healthcare Analytics continue to emerge.
-Natural language processing (NLP) is now used to analyze unstructured data from clinical notes, providing valuable insights that structured data alone cannot offer.
+Natural language processing (NLP) is now used to analyze unstructured data from clinical notes, providing valuable insights that structured data and unstructured data together can deliver, offering a more comprehensive understanding than structured data alone.

 Genomic analytics is another cutting-edge area, analyzing genetic data to understand how genes affect health and disease.
 This can lead to more personalized treatment plans based on an individual’s genetic makeup.